geo-ant/blog/_posts/2024-07-14-rust-address-sanitizer-with-c.md

 ```

 It's just a bog standard Rust executable project that contains our C library
 in a subdirectory.
-Our Rust executable just calls the C function via the
+Our Rust executable calls the C function via the
 [foreign function interface](https://doc.rust-lang.org/rust-by-example/std_misc/ffi.html)
 and prints the result.